 Beginning with the 2004-2005 school year, staff and students gained Internet access.
 In accordance with CIPA (Children's Internet Protection Act) prior to granting that privilege, the school installed an Internet firewall with content filtering (filtering provided by FortiGuard Web Filtering Service) and detailed user tracking and logging of all activity (by staff and students) attempting to pass through the firewall to the Internet.
-Meraki mobile device management system is used to monitor and filter student iPads.
+Mosyle mobile device management system is used to monitor and filter student iPads.
 This access can be configured by grade level and for faculty to allow graduations of control.
+Bark is used to monitor student Google Workspace for Education Fundamentals.
 An adult accountable to the Holy Spirit School will be present during open hours of the lab to assist students or other users and to personally monitor activity.
 With this firewall and content filtering system in place we will be fully CIPA compliant.